Standard Model Derivation from a 4-d Pseudo-Conformal Field Theory: GENERAL RELATIVITY AND GRAVITON

 where the linearized gravity approximation has been also considered.
 The Weyl tensor of the Minkowski spacetime vanishes.
 Therefore the gravitational content remains in $\widehat{\Psi }_{ABCD}$ and $\widehat{\lambda }^{A}(x)$ are the flags of the flatprint of the LCR-structure tetrad.

 Notice that the gravitational singularities are locally determined by the zeroes and infinities of the metric and its inverse, which cannot be removed by a coordinate change.
 These metric-singularities essentially coincide with the LCR-structure singularities, because $\det (g_{\mu \nu })=-C(\det [\ell _{\mu },n_{\mu },m_{\mu },\overline{m_{\mu }}])^{2}$.
 Hence, the singularity sources of the gravitational radiation coincide with the singularities of the LCR-structure, which defines the corresponding metric.
 But in the linearized Einstein gravity limit, the singular region of the form (\ref{g2} ) is determined by the Kerr functions.
 These are the regions where two roots of the homogeneous functions $K_{i}(X^{i})\ ,i=1,2$ coincide.
-The Bateman-Penrose\cite{P-R1984} formulas give the potentials as contour integrals of homogeneous functions in $CP^{3}$.
-In the present case of an helicity-2 wave equation the formula has the form \

-in the Penrose spinorial notation, where the function $f(Z)$ is homogeneous of degree 6.
-In the case of the static electron LCR-manifold we have one second degree Kerr polynomial $K(Z)$ and the gravitational potential is given by \

 More details will be given in the next sections, where the same method will be used to define the electromagnetic potential.
-I think that the emergence of the electromagnetic radiation (photon) from the accelerating electron will facilitate the understanding of the gravitational radiation too.